10 Quick and Easy Cleaning Hacks

 Don’t clean your stove burners with harsh chemicals.
 Place them inside a garbage bag and take them outside.
 Add ammonia and seal up the bag.
 Double bag the burners if necessary if you’re worried about the vapors escaping.
 Leave the bag for a day and wait for the ammonia to do its magic.
 Then, cut open the bag outside, hose the burners down, and watch the grease fall off.
 This works with your BBQ grill as well.

 Oil splatter can be such a headache.
 They’re the worst to clean.
 The soap just can’t do the job right.
 So, here’s a little trick - use oil to pick oil up!
 Add a few drops of vegetable oil to a paper towel and then use it to wipe the greasy surface.
 Once you’re done, you can just clean the surface with a towel – and voila – sparkly clean surfaces!

 Clean Hard Water Stains with Vinegar

 Hard water stains can be disgusting.
 They’re an eyesore.
 They’re a nightmare to clean.
 Clean them with vinegar to make them disappear.
 Place a few paper towels soaked in vinegar on the stains.
 Leave them for an hour and come back later.
 Wipe the area with a towel until clean.

 Clean Carpet Stains with an Iron

-You can remove carpet stains from the carpet with vinegar, iron, water, and a clean rag.
+You can remove carpet stains with vinegar, iron, water, and a clean rag.
 Mix 2 parts water with 1 part vinegar and put the mixture in a spray bottle.
 Spray the stain, dampen the rag, and place it on the spot after you have saturated the spot with the solution.
 Set the iron on the steam setting and iron the rag for 30 seconds or longer depending on the stain.
 When you pull up the rag, this will pull the stain as well.
-The vinegar removes the odor as well.
+The vinegar removes the odor too.

 Make Your Own Bleach via Dunn Lumber